Chesterfield MO Child Custody Lawyer

 Joint physical custody means the children will spend a substantial amount of time with each parent, though it might not necessarily be equal.

-What is Sole Custody in Missouri?
+Explaining Sole Custody Rights in Missouri

 When one parent has sole legal custody, he or she has the right to make all legal decisions regarding the children’s upbringing.
 When a parent has sole physical custody, it means the children will reside with one parent, though the noncustodial parent may still have visitation rights.